Azure-Samples/cdm-azure-data-services-integration/README.md

 ## Getting Started

-Download the project and open the tutorial in the documentation folder.
+Download the project and open the tutorial in the tutorial folder.

 ### Prerequisites
 See the tutorial for details.